- 1 Have you always wanted to experience a hot air balloon ride?

-Our pick up by Royal Balloons was scheduled for 4.50am from Kismet Cave House where we were staying.
-Jane woke up at 4.00am in a panic saying that she could not do this.
-She is a seasoned flyer having flown in two seater training aircraft, air hostessed in 10 seater aircraft and private jets, flown around the world in various aircraft even Concorde and has had many helicopter rides in Australia and New Zealand.
+Our pick up by Royal Balloons was scheduled for 4.50 am from Kismet Cave House where we were staying.
+Jane woke up at 4.00 am in a panic saying that she could not go through with this.
+She is a seasoned flyer having flown in two-seater training aircraft, air hostessed in 10 seater aircraft and private jets, flown around the world in various aircraft even Concorde and has had many helicopter rides in Australia and New Zealand.
 The fear of being in a basket open to the elements unnerved her.

-Royal Balloons arrived at the designated time and took us to their headquarters for a substantial cooked breakfast.
+Royal Balloons Transfers arrived at the designated time and took us to their headquarters for a substantial cooked breakfast.
 It was dark, freezing with a strong wind blowing.
-All eyes were on the weather as the previous three days all take offs at sunrise had been cancelled.
-As we were finishing breakfast Chief Pilot Suat Ulusoy announces that the flights are cancelled once again.
-He apologises saying safety is of utmost importance to Royal Balloons.
-There were slight groans from a few people around us as they had been waiting for the last three days for a take off at dawn.
+All eyes were on the weather as the previous three days all takeoffs at sunrise had been cancelled.
+As we were finishing our breakfast, Chief Pilot Suat Ulusoy announced that the flights were cancelled once again.
+He apologised saying safety is of utmost importance to Royal Balloons.
+There were slight groans from a few people around us as they had been waiting for the last three days for take-off at dawn.
 Jane was a very relieved person.
-Then it suddenly dawns on her that she would have to go through the next 24 hours feeling the nervousness again.
+Then it suddenly dawned on her that she would have to go through the next 24 hours feeling the nervousness again.

-There are twenty-four companies flying this morning and it is a sight to behold, possibly over two hundred balloons flying this day.
-The unique landforms of Cappadocia with the sun rising and the colours of the many balloons at different height levels flying all around us makes an amazing spectacle.
+There were twenty-four companies flying that morning and it was a sight to behold, possibly over two hundred balloons flying that day.
+The unique landforms of Cappadocia with the sun rising and the colours of the many balloons at different height levels flying all around us make an amazing spectacle.

-Chief Pilot Suat heads towards Red Valley and Rose Valley where we skim the top of the Fairy Chimneys.
-He explains the formations of the Valleys to us as we silently float through the air, the only constant noise was the gas being let off into the balloon chamber.
-As we floated over the rugged unusual landscape we view vineyards and fruit trees growing amongst the many cave homes and pigeon houses hewn into the rock formations.
+Chief Pilot Suat headed towards Red Valley and Rose Valley where we skimmed the top of the Fairy Chimneys.
+He explained the formations of the Valleys to us as we silently floated through the air, the only constant noise was the gas being let off into the balloon chamber.
+As we floated over the rugged unusual landscape we viewed vineyards and fruit trees growing amongst the many cave homes and pigeon houses hewn into the rock formations.

-What seemed only minutes later Chief Pilot Suat informs us that we have been flying for 1 hour and 8 minutes and it is time to land.
-One of the other passengers on board who has flown many times with Royal Balloons bets him 100 Turkish lire that he could not land the balloon in the trailer of the support vehicle.
+What seemed only minutes later Chief Pilot Suat informed us that we had been flying for 1 hour and 8 minutes and it is time to land.
+One of the other passengers on board who had flown many times with Royal Balloons challenges him 100 Turkish lire that he could not land the balloon in the trailer of the support vehicle.
 Always up for a challenge, Chief Pilot Suat runs through a safety briefing with us all as this will be a different landing than the brace position we had practised before.
-Slowly he pulls on the cord that opens the valve letting the hot air escape, this decreases the inner temperature.
-The cooling of the air inside the balloon causes it to slow down its ascent, Chief Pilot Suat with a small movement brings the balloon down gently into the back of the trailer.
+Slowly he pulled on the cord that opens the valve letting the hot air escape, this decreases the inner temperature.
+The cooling of the air inside the balloon caused it to slow down its ascent, Chief Pilot Suat with a small movement brings the balloon down gently into the back of the trailer.
 Loud cheers and congratulations all around from all of us and his team.
-We wait for the balloon to be deflated before we are allowed to disembark to the waiting glasses of chilled champagne, that signals the end of our adventure this morning.
+We waited for the balloon to be deflated before we were allowed to disembark to the waiting glasses of chilled champagne, that signalled the end of our adventure that morning.

 And Jane?
-Well, she can’t wait for our next hot air balloon ride in Bagan, Myanmar in November 2013.
+Well, she can’t wait for our next hot air balloon ride in Bagan, Myanmar.